Welcome to Region III!

 Univ. of Pikesville–Kentucky College of Osteopathic Medicine (UP-KYCOM)

-Edward Via College of Osteopathic Medicine–Virginia (VCOM-VC)
+Edward Via College of Osteopathic Medicine–Virginia (VCOM-VA)

 Michigan State Univ.–College of Osteopathic Medicine (MSU-COM)